telekom/SmartCredentials-SDK-android/README.md

 An user guide for the eID module can be found [here](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/SmartCredentials_aOS/eid).
 7. OTP module
 An user guide for the OTP module can be found [here](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/SmartCredentials_aOS/otp), as well as a [demo application](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/samples/otp).
+8. OneClick Business client module
+An user guide for the OneClick Business client module can be found [here](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/SmartCredentials_aOS/oneclickbusinessclient), as well as a [demo application](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/samples/oneclickbusiness).
-8. Push notifications module
+9. Push notifications module
 An user guide for the Push notifications module can be found [here](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/SmartCredentials_aOS/pushnotifications), as well as a [demo application](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/samples/pushnotifications).
-9. Storage module
+10. Storage module
 An user guide for the Storage module can be found [here](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/SmartCredentials_aOS/storage), as well as a [demo application](https://github.com/telekom/SmartCredentials-SDK-android/tree/develop/samples/storage).

 ## Support